VishnuKunchur/uscis-i765-scraper/README.md

 1. Selenium Web Scraping:

-uscis_scraper: Contains custom functions to scrape current application status and message for a receipt number of interest.
+`uscis_scraper`: Contains custom functions to scrape current application status and message for a receipt number of interest.
 Enter a list of 10-digit receipt numbers to get current status and full USCIS message for each "YSC" prefixed receipt number.

 Example usage: